KietKat/PowerCo_BCG/README.md

 ## Modeling
 ### Process:
 After the feature engineering process, we are following this pipeline:
-* Train-split text: We do 70-30 train-test split
+* Train-test split: We do 70-30 train-test split
 * Standardize features: This step is necessary, as even though consumptions/price fields are transformed, there is still a lot of variation.
 * Modeling: We are using a Random Forest Classifier.
 We are able to achieve a `91%` accuracy score on 10-fold cross-validation and `90%` on the test data.
   * We achieve `75%` on precision, which is how well we can label `churn` customers, and `97.8%` on recall, which indicates how well we retrieved `churn` customers.